 "For those looking for the perfect gift idea, retailers will have specials on everything from patio sets and grills to ties and gardening tools in the weeks leading up to the holiday," Shay added.

-by BIGresearch, the average person shelled out $119.84 on dad’s gifts in 2013, up from $117.14 the year before.
-Total spending for Father’s Day was expected to reach $13.3 billion.
+Total spending for Father’s Day is expected to reach more than $13 billion.
 In the days when your house being 'underwater' meant you needed to get your basement dried out, spending on Father's Day was big news.
 But if you expected the economy to reflect in spending for Father's Day gifts, you figured wrong.

 What Father's Day gifts are most popular?